corsairmarks/uncapped_consecration/mod/README.md

     * Support the new built-in consecrated world visual effects
     * You will now lose the opinion bonus for consecrated holy worlds with the spiritualist fallen empire if you lose/colonize it
 * 5.0.0 Add a compatibility trigger for other mods to check whether this one is active, remove old compatibility global flag
+* 5.1.0 Improved chances for better Consecrated World levels based on empire world preferences:
+    * Origin: Post-Apocalyptic, Civic: Memorialists (all versions), and empires whose main species prefers Tomb Worlds have chances for better modifiers on Tomb Worlds (stackable)
+    * Civic: Memorialists (all versions) have a chance for better modifiers on Relic Worlds
+    * Origin: Ocean Paradise and empires with the Hydrocentric ascension perk have higher chances for better modifiers on Ocean Worlds (stackable)

 ## Source Code